Myalgic encephalomyelitis/chronic fatigue syndrome: Other common symptoms

 Pain and hyperalgesia (an abnormally increased sensitivity to pain) are common in ME/CFS.
 The pain is not accompanied by swelling or redness.
 The pain can be present in muscles (myalgia) and joints.
 Individuals with ME/CFS may have chronic pain behind the eyes and in the neck, as well as neuropathic pain (related to disorders of the nervous system).
 Headaches and migraines that were not present before the illness can occur as well.
 However, chronic daily headaches may indicate an alternative diagnosis.

 Additional common symptoms include irritable bowel syndrome or other problems with digestion, chills and night sweats, shortness of breath or an irregular heartbeat.
 Some experience sore lymph nodes and a sore throat.
 People may also develop allergies or become sensitive to foods, lights, noise, smells or chemicals.

 Illness severity

 ME/CFS often leads to serious disability, but the degree varies considerably.
-ME/CFS is generally classified into four categories of illness severity:
+The illness severity is generally classified into four categories: